calaldees/teachingWorkshops/teacherEducation/ks5.md

 --------------------

 * Wherever possible use practical to teach theory
+    * > The use of practical exercises to explore topics is encouraged, both to deepen understanding of those topics and also incrementally to gain experience in designing, coding and testing  programs. <sub>AQA Co-Teaching (see above)</sub>
 * Have tasks setup at beginning of year and given to students - no surprises
 * These could just be a sentence for an entire project